retaining wall

 Key Takeaways

-• Proper drainage systems are crucial for ensuring the longevity and stability of retaining walls
+- Proper drainage systems are crucial for preventing hydrostatic pressure buildup and maintaining wall stability

 Stone retaining wall